LEARN: How to Plan an Effective Media Call

 Key spokespeople.
 Identify two to three strong spokespeople from the organization you’re representing.
 These individuals should be confident in front of a camera, articulate, charismatic, and knowledgeable about the topic being presented.
 Be sure to prepare you spokespeople in the lead up to your event with potential questions and a few key messages so that everyone feels well-prepared.
 Professional attire is equally important for on-camera interviews – no busy patterns or bright colours.

 Media attendance.
 MPMG recommends reviewing your media list to ensure all targeted contacts are included.
-Once your media database has been updated, you’ll want to draft your advisory with all pertinent information about the media call, including: Who, what, why, where and how (try and keep the advisory to one page).
+Once your media database has been updated, you’ll want to draft your advisory with all pertinent information about the media call, including: Who, what, where, and why (try and keep the advisory to one page).
 Plan to distribute your media advisory roughly one week out from your event with a final reminder sent on the morning of to gauge overall attendance.

 A welcoming environment.
 As media arrive, you’ll want to ensure there is a staff person or publicist on hand to greet them and to provide an overview of the event.
 This is also an excellent time to answer any questions they might have and to inquire as to who they might like to speak with so arrangements and scheduling can be planned prior to the event’s commencement.
 Before the event ends, conduct a final check in with the media to ensure they received all they need to file their story.